How to revamp your company’s employee performance review

-To successfully replace annual reviews with more frequent development-focused communications, managers must hone their communication skills.
+To successfully replace annual employee performance reviews with more frequent development-focused communications, managers must hone their communication skills.
 They’ll need to coach, give meaningful feedback, and discuss career development, says Human Capital Institute Vice President of Research Jenna Filipkowski.

 “Coaching is a discipline,” she says.
 “You need to learn skills and techniques; it’s not commanding and directing people to do something.
 It’s drawing potential and development and letting them do their best work, rather than giving everyone a set mandate to be successful.”